vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   byte SMF delta boundary, including zero and the largest four-byte value.
 - Validation: warning-free Debug build; all 21 CTest targets pass (10.79 s).

+## Remove the VM access adapter and analysis handoff

+- Removed `VmApiAccess`.
+The internal track runtime now constructs its own borrowed `VmApi`, retaining the private constructor and removing the separate access type, forward declaration, and redundant runtime argument at call sites.
+- Analysis now returns its completed prepass directly from that branch.
+Removed a second analysis-mode check and the transfer of prepass diagnostics into an otherwise unused sequence.
+The typed analysis adapter still exposes only the final program state and requested diagnostics, without a second playback pass.
+- Removed seven production lines.
+Existing tests cover execution with and without prepass hooks, exact command/hook counts, prepass diagnostics, wait polling, and per-tick callbacks.
+Warning-free full and incremental Debug builds; all 21 CTest targets pass (10.50 s).

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual